-Connecting to the antenna via Wi-Fi: The Panasonic G2 tablet communicates with the antenna via a Wi-Fi network.
+The Panasonic G2 tablet communicates with the antenna via a WiFi network.
 To ensure a successful connection, turn on the antenna and wait for a flashing blue light before proceeding with the pairing process.
-Turn on the tablet and confirm that Wi-Fi is turned on and that the tablet is not in Airplane mode.
+Turn on the tablet and confirm that WiFi is turned on and that the tablet is not in Airplane mode.
+The tablet should automatically connect to the WiFi network broadcasted by the antenna, but if you have recently connected to another WiFi network you should use the Windows WiFi manager to "Forget Network" before following the connection instructions below

-Tap on the icon of the antenna that you want to connect with.
+- Tap on the icon of the antenna that you want to connect with.
 An antenna broadcasting animation will be shown while the antenna is attempting to connect.
-A successful connection will bring you to the Playback/Collect screen.

-1 If your tablet network settings have changed and you are having connection issues, you can restore them to connect to your UtilityScan.
-To do so, close the GS Software application and tap the Windows icon (王) in the bottom left of the Windows control bar.
-Select the application icon (王) and navigate to the GSSI folder.
+A successful connection will bring you to the Setup/Preview screen. - If your tablet network settings have changed and you are having connection issues, you can restore them to connect to your 200HS.
+To do so, close the GS Software application and tap the Windows icon (🖽) in the bottom left of the Windows control bar.
+Select the application icon (🛅) and navigate to the GSSI folder.
 Click on the folder to expand and select GS Network Defaults.
-Your network settings are now configured to be compatible with connecting to the UtilityScan antenna and you can connect normally.
+Your network settings are now configured to be compatible with connecting to the antenna and you can connect normally.